 As wildfires ignite forests into ashes, orbiting satellites track where they burn and how severe they are.
 Specifically, satellites capture wildfires as they happen and stream this information in active fire maps.

-So in near real-time, decision-makers have at their fingertips critical information for saving money and preserving life.
+So in near real-time, decision-makers have critical information for saving money and preserving life.

 Also, what satellites are tracking forest fires in near real-time?
 And how can you see this satellite imagery for yourself?

 READ MORE: 15 Free Satellite Imagery Data Sources

 1. Google Earth Pro

 Google Earth Pro is a handy tool that helps you sight-see the planet.
 And the best part is that it’s never a cloudy day.
 Even though the imagery is usually less than a year old, chances are that you won’t see a forest fire in the application.
 But really, all it takes is some legwork to get started.

 First, download the latest active fire data from NASA.
 Next, drag and drop the KMZ into Google Earth Pro.
 As you can see above, the latest forest fires will pop up with fire symbols.
 If you want to see a snapshot of the fire, your best chance is to use a Landsat scene from the USGS Earth Explorer.